-Courses are available in both the on campus and the online format; however, the ABA requires students to take 9 credits in the on campus classroom.
+Courses are available in both the remote synchronous format and online; however, the ABA requires students to take 9 credits in the remote synchronous format.
 Consult with an Academic Advisor for a list of Paralegal courses offered online.
-Paralegal courses not available online that must be taken in the classroom are LGL 100, 102, and 113.
+Paralegal courses LGL 100, LGL 102, and LGL 113 must be taken in the remote synchronous format.